Tatiana loves holidays and the traditions (and meals) associated with them.

-Decorating a bulletin board for Easter not only adds a little bit of Easter spirit to a school or church, but it can liven up any room, no matter how drab the room seems.
-It doesn’t take a lot of effort and it does not need to be elaborate; the steps involved are quite simple!
+Easter is one of the holidays that flaunts bright, uplifting colors that go wonderfully with bulletin boards at any church or school!
+Decorating a bulletin board for Easter not only adds a little bit of Easter spirit to a school or church, but it can liven up any room, no matter how drab it seems.
+It doesn’t take a lot of effort, and it does not need to be elaborate; the steps involved are quite simple!

 Planning Your Bulletin Board

-- Think of a theme, for example “Hopping into spring.”
+- Think of a theme, e.g., “Hopping into spring.”

-Write down ideas for what to include that goes with the theme: Grass, flowers, bunnies, eggs.
+- Write down ideas for what to include that goes with the theme: grass, flowers, bunnies, eggs.

 - Sketch out a few Easter bulletin board ideas and make a decision.
 Take a vote, if necessary.

 - Make it fun!
 Assign projects to others to help and use this as a golden opportunity to make an art project for young kids!

-Here is a list of 10 good Easter bulletin board ideas to involve the kiddos:
+Here is a list of 10 good Easter bulletin board ideas to involve the kiddos.

 Easter Bulletin Board Ideas

 Well, chicks.
 Each kid in the group traces their hands which get cut out and become wings on a chick.
 Let the kids have fun gluing the wings down along with the chicks’ legs and eyes, and even write a little message on the bellies of the chicks.
 These will become the main decorations on the bulletin board.

 This is a bulletin board decorated with a beehive with bees flying around it.
 Put a cross on the beehive to symbolize a church, and have each child make their own special bee to fly around the hive.

 Print up coloring pages of a chick hatching out of an egg and let the kids get creative with however they want to color them.
 Then, cut them out and use these adorable works of art as the main part of the bulletin board.

-Hangin’ with my peeps: Peeps, the candy, of course!
+Peeps—the candy, of course!
 Peeps come in many colors and shapes these days, so let each child decide which one they want to be, then arrange each peep on the board to look like they’re hanging out or playing with each other.

 This is a board decorated with a large cross in a meadow.
 The cross should be the main, biggest part of this picture, and the meadow can be decorated with paper eggs that kids color, flowers, or whatever your hearts desire!

 Easter Classroom Decorations